-As an Executive Coach, I’m most often involved in a robust upfront process that supports my client to create their Development Plan for our overall coaching engagement.
-This aligns with the ICF Core Competency of “Planning & Goal Setting” which is defined as the “ability to develop and maintain an effective coaching plan with the client.”
+As an Executive Coach, I’m often involved in a robust upfront process that supports my client to create their Development Plan for our overall coaching engagement.
+This aligns with ICF Core Competency #3: Establishes and Maintains Agreements.
+And specifically sub-point #4, “Partners with the client and relevant stakeholders to establish an overall coaching plan and goals.”

-I have a (typical) contract right now which allocates 21 hours to the upfront process I describe in this article!
-That’s before we get to the actual coaching sessions.
-Of course, there is coaching and awareness building occurring in those 21 hours, yet this time is different in feel and scope than a coaching session.
+I’ve often been hired for coaching engagements which allocate 10 – 20 hours to the upfront process I describe in this article!
+That’s before we engage in the formal coaching sessions.
+Of course, there is coaching and awareness building occurring in those hours, yet this time is different in feel and scope than a coaching session.

-Through my mentoring of coaches toward their ICF credentials (MCC, PCC, ACC), I’ve become aware that not many coaches engage in a formal Development Plan process, even if coaching in the corporate environment.
-This was a surprise to me, as for me this quote by the recently late Yogi Berra applies, “If you don’t know where you’re going, you’ll probably end up somewhere else!”
+Through my mentoring of coaches toward their ICF credentials (MCC, PCC, ACC), I’ve become aware that few coaches engage in a formal Development Plan process.
+For me, this quote is relevant by the late Yogi Berra, “If you don’t know where you’re going, you’ll probably end up somewhere else!”
+Even if the client ends up somewhere else, you’ve created the beginning of the path.

 Overview